rjakes/FMPDO/README.md

 # Issues
 * This is alphaware that is incomplete and has known security issues, see https://github.com/rjakes/FMPDO/issues before using in production.
-* The method used to instantiate objects from with their parent is crude.
-Need a more elegant way of doing this, perhaps with late binding.
-* Need to implement a more elegant method for unit testing
-* Create roadmap for method implementation